traveltime-dev/traveltime-sdk-java/README.md

 * travelTime: Time limit;
 * country: Return the results that are within the specified country;
 * requestType: MANY_TO_ONE(single arrival location and multiple departure locations) or ONE_TO_MANY (single departure location and multiple arrival locations).
+* withDistance: Specifies if distance also should be returned.

 ```java
 TimeFilterFastProtoRequest request = TimeFilterFastProtoRequest
     .builder()
     .originCoordinate(new Coordinates(51.425709, -0.122061))